echogarden-project/echogarden/docs/Options.md

 * `sourceSeparation`: prefix to provide options for source separation when `isolate` is set to `true`.
 Options detailed in section for source separation

 **Whisper**:
 * `whisper.model`: Whisper model to use.
 Only multilingual models can be used.
-Defaults to `tiny`
+Defaults to `base`
+* `whisper.enableGPU`: enable whisper GPU build.
+See details in recognition section above
+* `whisper.threadCount`: number of threads to use, defaults to `4`
+* `whisper.gpuDeviceIndex`: GPU device index (if GPU is enabled), defaults to `0`
 * `whisper.endTokenThreshold`: see details in the alignment section above
-* `whisper.encoderProvider`: encoder ONNX execution provider.
-See details in recognition section above
-* `whisper.decoderProvider`: decoder ONNX execution provider.
-See details in recognition section above

 ## Speech-to-transcript-and-translation alignment